Wednesday, March 21, 2012

 In "Learn How to Increase Your Chances of Winning the Lottery," Lustig shares the strategy he calls "the winning lottery method."

+"[Playing the lotto is] like any investment.
+You have to invest money to get something out of it," says Lustig, 59, a former singer and drummer from Florida.
 "Most people buy a $1 ticket and win $10 and they put the $10 in their pocket," says Lustig.
 Those people are playing the game wrong.
 Instead, he says, if you win $10, then you should buy $11 worth of tickets because "if you lose, you only lost a $1."

 The process earned him $98,000 after he played the Fantasy 5 game in Florida.
 The first prize he took home was in 1992, for $10,000.